commtech/fscc-windows/README.md

 in the card and you [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) with a length of 50, you will receive 50 bytes.
-If you were to do a [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) of 200 bytes you will receive the 100 bytes available.
+If you do a [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) of 200 bytes, you will receive the 100 bytes available.

 Frame based data and streaming data are kept separate within the driver.
-To understand what this means first imagine this scenario.
+To understand what this means, first imagine the following scenario.
 You are in a frame based mode and receive a couple of frames.
 You then switch to streaming mode and receive a stream of data.
-When calling [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) you will receive the the streaming data until you switch back into a frame based mode then do a [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx).
+When calling [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) you will receive the the streaming data until you switch back into a frame based mode and do a [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx).

-In in addition to the standard errors that the [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) function returns there are a couple errors specific to the FSCC you might run into.
+In in addition to the standard errors that the [`ReadFile()`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365467.aspx) function returns, there are a couple errors specific to the FSCC you might encounter.

 STATUS_BUFFER_TOO_SMALL: If the size parameter passed into the read() function is smaller
           than the next frame (in a frame based mode).

-Most users will want the advanced IO capabilities included by using the [Windows OVERLAPPED IO API](http://msdn.microsoft.com/en-us/library/windows/desktop/ms686358(v=vs.85).aspx).
-We won't duplicate any of it's documentation here but for reference sake here is an [article] (http://blogs.msdn.com/b/oldnewthing/archive/2011/02/02/10123392.aspx) on a common bug developers introduce while trying to cancel IO operations while using OVERLAPPED IO.
+Most users will want the advanced I/O capabilities included by using the [Windows OVERLAPPED IO API](http://msdn.microsoft.com/en-us/library/windows/desktop/ms686358(v=vs.85).aspx).
+We won't duplicate the documentation here, but for your reference, here is an [article] (http://blogs.msdn.com/b/oldnewthing/archive/2011/02/02/10123392.aspx) on a common bug developers introduce while trying to cancel I/O operations when using OVERLAPPED IO.

 ##### Asynchronous Communication